 A related recommendation; Joseph Frank’s biography of Dostoevsky, which is the best literary biography I’ve ever read, and I’ve read a few.
 One of the greatest pleasures of my ‘intellectual life’ has been reading The Brothers Karamazov in tandem with Frank’s commentary.
 The glory!
 Through Frank I came to understand that the ‘solution’ to Ivan’s unanswerable complaint about the existence of evil in the world is not the unsatisfying gospel of Father Zosima.
 As with, in a way, Chekhov, Dostoevsky is far too intelligent to deliver a nice little summative meaning of life.
 The meaning is in the whole.

-30: Eschenbach, Wolfram von.
+29: Eschenbach, Wolfram von.
 Parzival.
 Astonishing story, of penetrating subtlety, but pretty inaccessible these days as most medieval romances are.
-For a TLDR you might want to read Campbell’s account (see above) or read a nice modern translation of the equally zesty Gawain and the Green Knight.13
+For a TLDR you might want to read Campbell’s account (see above) or read a nice modern translation of the equally zesty Gawain and the Green Knight.13 I’m also a keen reader of Mallory, as much for the bizarre diction as anything else.

 34: Grossmith, George.
 Diary of a Nobody.
 Funny late Victorian comedy about an uptight social climber — the status-obsessed forerunner of David Brent, Alan Partridge, Basil Fawlty and Rupert Rigsby.
 Not hysterically funny, but worth reading.
 It’s by the heroin-addict actor character in Mike Leigh’s splendid Topsy Turvy, if you’ve seen that.
 George’s brother did the illustrations…